Has it happened to you, too?

 How does HARO work?

+A journalist or a blogger submits a query.
+A journalist must meet a few requirements to be accepted by the HARO editing team.
+One of them is to give proper credit to the source once they publish the content.
+It is an important one if you are after backlinks that drive that can drive traffic to your website!
 Once the journalist submits a query, HARO sends it to over 800,000 sources registered on the platform.
 Keep in mind that only around 300,000 journalists send queries via HARO, so the competition is high!

 Fill-up the basic information about you and your company and indicate what topic areas you are an expert in.
 Once you sign up, you will start receiving emails with queries three times a day in your chosen categories.
 Emails arrive at approximately 5:45 am, 12:45 pm, and 5:45 pm (EST) and look like this:

 Now open your favorite calendar app and set the alarm.
 I will explain later why timing matters.